Rashmi1404/Python_Basics/README.md

 # Python_Basics
- You can complete basics of Python here
+ You can learn complete basics of Python here

 # Python's 2 main types for Numbers is int and float (or integers and floating point numbers)